O V E R C O A T S A M

 The Red Tap Shoes draws from a collide-o-scope of folk tales, myths, and literary fragments from both the African diaspora and the Western canon.

-This jazz-age landscape is built from the ruins of the Oedipus myth and the legend of the Flying Africans; the Faustian bargain and the poetry of T.S.
+The landscape is built from the ruins of the Oedipus myth and the legend of the Flying Africans; the Faustian bargain and the poetry of T.S.
 Eliot and Paul Laurence Dunbar; and the deep-well tradition of spirituals and the Blues.

 These sources are employed in the spirit of transformation, homage, and theatrical signifying.